ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * ChaosPowers activate for both players
 * nukkoro2.inf spawn positions for every level
 * P2 Sound Listener
+* Partner/Mission Helpers can be remapped to permanent AI
 * Some segments where a vehicle is required will not have enough distance to cause a respawn (add 2x vehicles)

 ## Known Issues (Not planned to be fixed)